Southbank-Centre/SC-app/README.md

 ### Dependency installation

-Node mudules, Bower components and Ruby Gems are already included in this repository, so there is no need to install them.
+Node modules, Bower components and Ruby Gems are already included in this repository, so there is no need to install them.
 However if you do need to install them again please follow the steps below:

 After installing the software listed in the requirements above and cloning a copy of this app, run the following to install the correct dependencies for the app.

 Run the following in the base directory:

+    $ bundle install --deployment

     $ npm install

-    $ bundle install --deployment

     $ bower install